-\begin{remark} Note that we do not assume a priori that $\mathcal{A}$ belongs to a given weighted function space, e.g.~in Theorem~\ref{ThmStoneWeierstrassBpsi} we only assume that $\mathcal{A}$ is point separating and nowhere vanishing of $\psi_w$-moderate growth but not that $\mathcal{A} \subseteq \mathcal{B}_{\psi_w}(X)$, where $\psi_w: X \rightarrow (0,\infty)$ is a tilted weight function (see Section~\ref{SecVecWeightedSW}).
-Moreover, $\mathcal{A}$ is point separating of $\psi$-moderate growth under any admissible weight function $\psi: X \rightarrow (0,\infty)$ if $\mathcal{A}$ is point separating and consists only of bounded maps.
+\begin{remark} We do not assume a priori that $\mathcal{A}$ belongs to a given weighted function space, e.g.~in Theorem~\ref{ThmStoneWeierstrassBpsi} we only assume that $\mathcal{A}$ is point separating and nowhere vanishing of $\psi_w$-moderate growth but not that $\mathcal{A} \subseteq \mathcal{B}_{\psi_w}(X)$, where $\psi_w: X \rightarrow (0,\infty)$ is a tilted weight function (see Section~\ref{SecVecWeightedSW}).
+Moreover, $\mathcal{A}$ is point separating and nowhere vanishing of $\psi$-moderate growth under \emph{any} admissible weight $\psi: X \rightarrow (0,\infty)$ if $\mathcal{A}$ is point separating, vanishes nowhere, and consists only of bounded maps.
 This is related to the so-called ``bounded approximation problem'' in \cite[Theorem~1]{nachbin65}. \end{remark}

 For the proof we shall apply the following lemmas on Banach space-valued real-analytic functions, which are of interest on their own right.
 For more background on Banach space-valued real-analytic functions, we refer to \cite[Chapter~IX]{dieudonne69}.